crisis-cadres/praxis-hub/chapters/the-four-pillars.md

 At the heart of a resilient cadre lies a robust organizational structure designed for efficiency, adaptability, and comprehensive preparedness.
 This structure is built upon Four Pillars, the core committees: **Production**, **Procurement**, **Education**, and **Security**.

-Each committee operates with a degree of autonomy within its designated area, yet all are interconnected, forming a interconnected system that addresses the multifaceted challenges of building and maintaining resilience.
+Each committee operates with a degree of autonomy within its designated area, yet all are linked, forming a interconnected system that addresses the multifaceted challenges of building and maintaining resilience.

 This model draws from proven committee-based governance structures used in academia, government, and business.
 Committees enhance operational efficiency through task specialization and decentralized decision-making where appropriate.
 By delegating authority to discrete committees, the cadre reduces bureaucratic inertia and avoids the bottlenecks of centralized control, while maintaining cohesive, goal-directed action.